johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

+---
+title: Create a paper backup of your GPG key
+date: 2019-12-12
+---

-# Create a paper backup of your GPG keys
+## Create a paper backup of your GPG keys

-## Install Paperkey
+### Install Paperkey

 You need Paperkey installed to both export and import a paper based key.